 Most of the time, registered nurses (RN) work for hospitals or medical clinics.
 They may also work for other organizations, such as outpatient facilities, rehabilitation centers, or senior centers.
 Their main job is to promote wellness and health.

-What Are Popular Skills for Registered Nurse (RN)s?
+What is the highest pay for Registered Nurse (RN)s?

 Our data indicates that the highest pay for a Registered Nurse (RN) is SAR 141k / year

 What is the lowest pay for Registered Nurse (RN)s?

 Our data indicates that the lowest pay for a Registered Nurse (RN) is SAR 4k / year